carrot-garden/carrot-nexus/carrot-nexus-aws-s3-publish-plugin/readme.md

 ```
 #!/bin/bash
 #
-# unzip plugin bundle into the plugins folder of your nexus, and then restart service:
+# unzip plugin bundle into the plugins folder, and then restart the service:
 #
 # nexus work folder
 NEXUS="/var/lib/nexus"